citra-emu/citra-web/site/content/entry/citra-progress-report-2023-h2/index.md

 {{< figure src="kart1.png"
     title="Mario Kart 7 is now able to go online!" >}}

-Putting online multiplayer aside, long-time Citra developer FearlessTobi also joined in the fun, this time setting his sights on the New 3DS browser (SKATER).
+Putting online multiplayer aside, long-time Citra developer FearlessTobi also joined in on the fun, this time setting his sights on the New 3DS browser (SKATER).
 A CRO (3DS equivalent of .dll files) adjustment by Steveice was all that it took to make the application boot, but it wasn't very functional without the ability to surf the web, was it?

 In order to connect online, the browser talks to the HTTPC service, which is responsible for sending and receiving HTTP requests.
 While the internet browser doesn’t use the HTTPC module to make HTTP requests (it has its own HTTP and SSL stack), it still uses the service to apply other configurations.
 FearlessTobi implemented some missing service functions which, thankfully, made the browser happy and allowed it to load web pages successfully.
 Note that with this change, one still cannot watch video content on the browser as that requires the currently unimplemented MVD service.